Episode 68: August 19, 2020 - Looking ahead to INS 2020 Virtual!

-Vascular Access Team, St. Joseph Hospital Medical Center
+St. Joseph Hospital Medical Center

 Dr. Ann Plohal received her PhD in 2015.
-Her wrote her dissertation on the patient perception of short peripheral catheter insertion for patients with difficult access.
+She wrote her dissertation on the patient perception of short peripheral catheter insertion for patients with difficult access.
 Ann is past president of the Infusion Nurses Society.
 She has published multiple articles regarding infusion therapy and is an active infusion and vascular access nurse.

 Julie DeLisle, BSN, MSN, RN

 Transfusion Safety & Blood Management Officer, Versiti Blood Center of WI